 State Wildlife Areas (SWAs) are state- or privately-owned lands that offer wildlife-related recreation to the public.

 While most activities focus on hunting and fishing, each SWA has different allowed activities, based on location and available resources.

-sportsmen and managed under state law by Colorado Parks and Wildlife employees for the benefit of wildlife.
+These parcels of SWA land are paid for by sportspeople and managed under state law by Colorado Parks and Wildlife employees for the benefit of wildlife.

 Colorado Parks and Wildlife manages about 350 SWA lands around the state.
 For more information, please see the

 Colorado State Recreation Lands brochure.

 by phone (1-800-244-5613), or online at CPWShop.